kviver/arm-rust-starter/README.md

 ## How to build this

 1. Create new STM32CubeMX makefile project with freertos into project dir.
+Main task needs at least 256 words of stack.
 2. Add to makefile after `all` target:

 ```